Reliability-based Topology Optimization using Stochastic Gradients: Numerical Illustrations

 where $\rho$ is the density of a fictitious porous material; $\beta_\mathrm{P}$ is a penalization parameter; $E_0$ is the elastic modulus of the bulk material; and the design domain $\Omega$ is divided into $N_e$ non-overlapping elements $\{\Omega_i\}_{i=1}^{N_e}$ with volumes $\{v_i\}_{i=1}^{N_e}$.
 To penalize the intermediate densities, we use $\beta_\mathrm{P}=3$.
 The densities are defined in terms of the design parameters $\thetaa$ via a linear filter as follows

 where the weight ${w}_e = \max\left(0, r_f-d_{ei} \right)$ is the difference between a filter size $r_f$ and the distance $d_{ei}$ between the centers of $e$th and $i$th elements.
 Herein, we use 1.5 times the element width as $r_f$.
-Further use of projections may be needed to achieve a discrete $0-1$ design \citep{sigmund2013topology}.
+Further use of projections may be beneficial to achieve a discrete $0-1$ design \citep{sigmund2013topology}.
 However, we do not use any such projections in this study.
 We write the optimization problem as

-where the objective $J(\thetaa)$ is weighted sum of the expected value of the strain energy plus a contribution from the total mass of the structure; $W(\cdot,\cdot;\cdot)$ is the strain energy density that depends on the displacement $\uu(\cdot;\cdot)$, material density $\rhoo$, and the uncertain variable $\Ym$; and $\tau$ is the weighting factor for contribution from the total mass to the objective.
+where the objective $J(\thetaa)$ is weighted sum of the expected value of the strain energy plus a contribution from the total mass of the structure; {$\uu$ is the displacement vector; $\rho_i$ is the density of the $i$th element}; $W(\cdot,\cdot;\cdot)$ is the strain energy density that depends on the displacement vector $\uu$, material density $\rho$, and the uncertain variable $\Ym$; and $\tau$ is the weighting factor for contribution from the total mass to the objective.

-The uncertain load at the midspan is assumed to be $P(\xi) = P_0(1+0.25\xi)$, where $\xi$ is a zero-men Gaussian distributed random variable with unit standard deviation and we assume $P_0=1$.
+The uncertain load at the midspan is assumed to be $P({\xi_p}) = P_0(1+0.25{\xi_p})$, where ${\xi_p}$ is a zero-mean Gaussian distributed random variable with unit standard deviation, and we assume $P_0=1$.
 The elastic modulus $E_0$ of the bulk material is assumed to be a log-normal random variable with unit mean and standard deviation of 0.1.
 Hence, the stochastic dimension of the problem is two.
-In this example, we use $\tau=0.25$ in \eqref{eq:top_obj}.
-We design only one-half of the beam using a two-fold symmetry, which we discretize into $120\times40$ bilinear elements.
+In this example, we use $\tau=0.25$ in \eqref{eq:top_obj}. {We design only right-half of the beam shown in Figure \ref{fig:ex2_schem_right} using symmetry}, which we discretize into $120\times40$ bilinear elements.
 For the limit state function, we choose the failure as compliance value above a maximum allowable limit $C_{\max}=700$ and specify the allowable probability of failure to be $p_a=10^{-3}$.
-We choose these values for a scenario, where the RBTO design is different from the robust design.
+We choose these values for a scenario, where the RBTO design is different from the design that does not include the reliability constraint in the optimization process.